HomeBlogAir Transportation Has the Highest Per-Company Hearing Loss Rate in America. Here's Why.

 Engine Test Cells & Runup

 The highest-intensity noise environment in aviation maintenance.
-Restricted areas with engineering controls but extreme baseline exposure levels.
+Extreme baseline exposure levels.

 The Communications Compliance Trap

-Ramp workers and aircraft mechanics frequently need to communicate via radio or headset while in high-noise environments.
-Many workers remove hearing protection to communicate more clearly, then replace it inconsistently.
-Communication-compatible hearing protection — devices that attenuate hazardous noise while passing through speech-range frequencies — is a technical requirement, not just a preference, in operations where communication failures have safety consequences beyond hearing loss.
+Ramp workers frequently remove hearing protection to communicate via radio, then replace it inconsistently.
+Communication-compatible hearing protection — devices that attenuate hazardous noise while passing speech-range frequencies — is a technical requirement, not just a preference, in operations where communication failures have safety consequences beyond hearing loss.

 The Remarkable Nine-Year Decline — and Why It Happened

-From a peak of approximately 950 cases in 2016, the industry declined every single year through 2023, reaching a low of roughly 175 cases — an 82% reduction.
-This decline began years before COVID and continued through the pandemic period rather than being disrupted by it.
-It is one of the most dramatic sustained improvements in any sector's occupational injury profile in the entire dataset.
+From a peak of approximately 950 cases in 2016, Air Transportation declined every single year through 2023, reaching a low of roughly 175 cases — an 82% reduction.
+This decline began years before COVID and continued through the pandemic.

 2016